Magotchi/lpid-core-documents/LPID core documents.md

 ### SECTION 2

 In the event that a national party Regular Convention shall be held within 45 days following the state party Regular Convention, the Executive Committee shall solicit the membership for nominees for delegates to the national convention, and shall submit a preliminary delegate list to the national party no less than 45 days prior to the national convention.
 Final delegates shall then be selected at the state party Regular Convention.

 ### SECTION 3

-All Party Conventions may be attended by all members of the Party.

-### SECTION 3